 When it comes to working with you, the freight forwarder customer, here’s the service you should expect:

-- When you first make a booking with a freight forwarder, they will explain what you need to know, for instance on key freight documents and on how the shipment will progress, They are the experts, and can inform you on anything else that you’d like to know, about freight.
+- When you first make a booking with a freight forwarder, they will explain what you need to know, for instance on key freight documents and on how the shipment will progress.
+They are the experts and should be able to help you with anything else that you’d like to know about freight.

-- Where required, they will discuss options and give advice.
+- Where required freight forwarders will discuss a range of freight shipping options and give advice.

-- As the shipment progresses, freight forwarders should keep you informed, especially if at any point, the shipment faces a significant risk of delay.
+- As the shipment progresses, freight forwarders should keep you informed, especially if at any point the shipment faces a risk of delay.

 1. Going It Alone Without A Freight Forwarder